MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **SamplingClientIdValue** - The ID of the client used to determine if it's part of sampling.
 Allows us to determine why an individual session was included or excluded from sampling.

  - **SubAppName** - For Microsoft 365 mobile app, this field represents the underlying application being used to open a document.
-For example, if you open a Word document in Office app, this field will report the value of “Word”.
+For example, if you open a Word document in Office app, this field reports the value of “Word”.

  - **VirtualizationType** - Type of virtualization if Office is running in one.
 The possible values are:
     - 0 = None